-with the aligned sequence of AMELX (Fig. 1, Inset).
-In one of the samples (SK130), the AMELX peptide seemed to be relatively lower in abundance compared with the AMELY peptide.
+regions, and one such peptide identified is the AMELY-(58-64)peptide which possesses an additional methionine when compared to the aligned sequence of AMELX (Fig. 1 inset).
+In one of the samples (SK130) the AMELX peptide seems to be relatively lower in abundance compared to the AMELY peptide.
 This most likely reflects a higher relative amount of the AMELY peptide, as this peptide contains a methionine, and it may be oxidized in greater amount in this sample.
-Therefore, the oxidized version of the AMELY peptide was chosen for Y sex confirmation, as it is expected to predominate in old samples, as opposed to the unoxidized peptide, which is anticipated to be of low abundance or absent.
+Therefore, the oxidized version of the AMELY peptide was chosen for "Y" sex confirmation as it is expected that this one will predominate in old samples as opposed to the unoxidized peptide which is anticipated to be low in abundance or absent.

-A peptide from amelogenin X, AMELX-(44-52) peptide, with similar ion intensity to the AMELY-(58-64) peptide, was used to clearly assign sex based on the presence or absence of AMELY- (58-64) from the seven Fewston samples (Fig. 2) and the three sets of sex-paired samples (Fig. 3).

-The sexual dimorphic protein isoforms of amelogenin, along with the fact that peptides from the dimorphic regions of these isoforms serendipitously remain in tooth enamel, provide an excellent means for unequivocally establishing the sex of human remains by nanoLC-MS. The unique nature of tooth enamel as the body's densest and hardest tissue makes it a perfect repository for these peptides.
-The two dimorphic peptides chosen, AMELX-(44-52) peptide and AMELY-(58-64) peptide, clearly differentiate between male and female, with both the AMELY and AMELX peptides found in male samples and only the AMELX peptide found in female samples.
-In all cases, our results agree with the assignment of sex by either coffin plates or standard osteological methods.
+A peptide from amelogenin X; AMELX-(44-52)-peptide, with similar ion intensity to the AMELY-(58-64)-peptide was used to clearly assign sex based on the presence or absence of AMELY-(58-64) from the seven Fewston samples (Fig. 2) and the three sets of sex paired samples (Fig. 3).
+The sexual dimorphic protein isoforms of amelogenin and the fact that peptides from the dimorphic regions of these isoforms serendipitously remain in tooth enamel provides an excellent means for unequivocally establishing the sex of human remains by nanoLC-MS. The unique nature of tooth enamel, as the most dense and hardest tissue, makes it a perfect repository for these peptides.
+The two dimorphic peptides chosen, AMELX-(44-52)-peptide and AMELY-(58-64)-peptide, clearly differentiate between male and female, where both the AMELY and AMELX peptides are found in male samples and only the AMELX-peptide is found in female samples.
+In all cases our results agree with the assignment of sex by either coffin plates or standard osteological methods.